Posted 22-Feb-2023 10:56:15

 If you are also interested in Medical/Surgical coverage for your foal, that coverage is available for foals age 30-90 days old (depending on the insurance company).
 Some owners choose to insure the foal as quickly as possible, and then add the Medical/Surgical coverage by endorsement when the foal is eligible (keeping in mind the foal must be sound and healthy at that time).
 Other owners wait until the horse is old enough to have both Full Mortality and Medical/Surgical coverage before beginning a policy.

-Important Detail: Many insurance companies will not offer Medical/Surgical coverage on horses under a certain insured value, typically between $7,500 - $20,000 (depending on the company).
+Important Detail: Many equine insurance companies will not offer Medical/Surgical coverage on horses under a certain insured value, typically between $7,500 - $20,000 (depending on the company).
 We work with at least one company that does not have a minimum value requirement in order for a horse to be eligible for Medical/Surgical coverage, so keep that in mind as you talk about options with an agent.

 Foals may seem like a safe investment, being carefully tended to by their mothers and human caregivers, generally protected from the elements, and not in any sort of athletic training.
-Unfortunately, though they face some challenges due to a vulnerable immune system, a gawky and often not quite yet coordinated muscular skeletal system, and a definite lack of common sense.
-These factors add up to higher risk of illness and serious injury, which is why the rates for Mortality coverage for foals is higher than adult horses (see below for details).
+Unfortunately though, they face some challenges due to a vulnerable immune system, a gawky and often not quite yet coordinated muscular skeletal system, and a definite lack of common sense.
+These factors add up to higher risk of illness and serious injury, which is why the rates for Mortality insurance for foals is higher than adult horses (see below for details).
 Considering the time, effort, and expense put into getting a mare pregnant and producing a live foal, protecting your investment with insurance is worth consideration.

 Underwriters will typically insure a newborn homebred foal (meaning you own and bred the dam) for three times the stud fee you paid (for one breeding – if it takes more than one breeding to get the mare in foal, they will not include those additional stud fees).
-The underwriters typically do not take into consideration any other expenses related to getting the mare in foal or for broodmare maintenance or care.
+The underwriters typically do not take into consideration any other expenses related to getting the mare in foal, or for broodmare maintenance or care.
 Also, if the broodmare is insured for Mortality (and/or Medical/Surgical coverage), no coverage extends to her foal.